Sharp weak type inequalities for the dyadic maximal operator: Domain Of The Extremal Problem

-Actually using the above arguments it is easy to see that the following is true. \begin{cor} For $f$ and $A$ positive constants with $A\neq f^q$ the following are equivalent \begin{enumerate} \item[(i)] There exists $\f:(X,\mi)\ra\R^+$ measurable such that
+Using the above arguments one can easily prove that the following is true: \begin{thm} For $f$ and $A$ positive constants with $A\neq f^q$ the following are equivalent: \begin{enumerate} \item[(i)] There exists $\phi:(X,\mi)\ra\R^+$ measurable, non zero, such that